oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 #### Upgrading a 3.x operator

-The following instructions will be applicable to upgrade operators within the 3.x release family as additional versions are released.
+The following instructions will be applicable to upgrade operators within the 3.x releases, as additional versions are released.

 When upgrading the operator: